-Many women and men have a deep desire to become parents.
-The psychological responses of infertility include a range of reactions: grief, depression, increased stress and anxiety, guilt, shame, lack of control, anger, isolation, low self-esteem and relationship adjustments.
+Many women and men have a strong desire to become parents.
+Wanting to conceive a child and unexpectedly learning that you cannot is a major developmental and identity crisis.
+The psychological responses of infertility may include a range of reactions: grief, depression, increased stress and anxiety, guilt, shame, lack of control, anger, isolation, low self-esteem and relationship distress.
 Psychotherapy can assist in processing the complex feelings related to infertility and repeated losses.

 You may experience grief or depressive feelings from repeated fertility trials and monthly cycles of hope and disappointment.
 Feelings of despair and sadness increase with the loss of hope over time that a pregnancy will finally end the unpredictable fertility process.
 Complications from pregnancy loss can be traumatic and cause severe distress.
 Complex feelings may occur in third-party family building around the loss of genetic connection to the child.

 Loss of Identity

 Identity concerns may arise from not being able to achieve the expected adult developmental task of becoming a parent.
 This confusion of one's sense of self, along with the loss of no longer fitting in with friends who are pregnant or new parents, results in many women feeling stuck between two worlds.

 Stress + Uncertainty